cisco/cisco-network-puppet-module/utilities/poap/README-POAP-agent-install.md

 1. Set up basic networking and verify reachability
 1. Install the Puppet Agent RPM
-1. Configure `puppet.conf`
+1. Set up the `puppet.conf` file
 1. Execute an initial puppet agent run to generate SSL certificates

 ## <a name="pre-install">Pre-Install Tasks</a>

 **Platform Requirements**

-Please reference the **Pre-Install Tasks** section of the [README-agent-install.md](README-agent-install.md) document for a list of minimum platform and software requirements.
+Please reference the **Pre-Install Tasks** section of the [README-agent-install.md][agent doc] document for a list of minimum platform and software requirements.

 **POAP Infrastructure**